deeplearning4j/deeplearning4j-docs/machine-learning-algorithms.md

 If you input a training dataset with targets and features into the decision tree, it will formulate some set of rules that can be used to perform predictions.

-Example: You want to predict whether a visitor to your Web site will like a mystery novel.
+Example: You want to predict whether a visitor to your e-commerce Web site will enjoy a mystery novel.
 First, collect information about past books they've read and liked.
-Metadata about the novels will be the input.
-The decision tree algorithm contains rules that apply to those features.
-Inputting metadata about new novels will result in a prediction regarding whether or not the customer would like that novel.
-Arranging the nodes and defining the rules relies on information gain and Gini index calculations.
-With Random Forests, the process of finding the root node and splitting the feature nodes is random.
+Metadata about the novels will be the input; e.g. number of pages, author, publication date, which series it's part of if any.
+The decision tree contains rules that apply to those features; for example, some readers like very long books and some don't.
+Inputting metadata about new novels will result in a prediction regarding whether or not the Web site visitor in question would like that novel.
+Arranging the nodes and defining the rules relies on information gain and Gini-index calculations.
+With random forests, finding the root node and splitting the feature nodes is done randomly.

 ## Support-Vector Machine (SVM)